panpf/zoomimage/docs/wiki/scale.md

 * `zoomable.baseTransform.scale: ScaleFactor`: The current underlying scale, affected by the contentScale parameter
-* `zoomable.userTransform.scale: ScaleFactor`: The current user scaling factor is affected by scale(), locate(), user gesture zoom, double-click and other operations
+* `zoomable.userTransform.scale: ScaleFactor`: The current user scaling factor is affected by scale(), locate(), user gesture scale, double-click and other operations
 * `zoomable.minScale: Float`: Minimum scale factor, for limits the final scale factor, and as a target value for one of when switch scale
 * `zoomable.mediumScale: Float`: Medium scale factor, only as a target value for one of when switch